-Asset Description
+Asset description

-Asset Description at Closing
+Asset description at closing

 The securitised portfolio consists of lease contracts entered into by Alba Leasing S.p.A. with mainly small and medium-sized businesses and individual entrepreneurs in Italy.
 The underlying assets of the lease contracts are transportation assets, equipment, real estate properties and air/naval and rail assets.
-The balance of the portfolio (as of 5 May 2016) is €1015.94 million.
-The vast majority of the portfolio are leases that pay monthly (95.55%) and have floating rates (98.28%).
-Approximately 14% and 18% of the underlying portfolio is made of performing leases which were previously included in two other sme leases backed securitization transactions (Alba 4 and Alba 5) from the same originator.
+The balance of the portfolio (as of 22 September 2017) is €1,113,066,278.92 million.
+The vast majority of the portfolio are leases that pay monthly (96.3%) and have floating rates (97%).